Grilled Tinned Sardines on Toast, all the goodness of whole sardines on a budget! A can of sardines, butter, bread plus lemon for perfection!

 - Mash thoroughly together the ingredients in the bowl using a fork.
 Add salt and pepper to taste.

-- Toast the bread on one side under a grill (broiler).
+- Toast the bread on one side under a grill.
 Butter the untoasted side.

 - Divide the sardine mixture between the toasts.
 Using a fork, spread the sardine mixture onto the butter side of each toast.